multiscale/muscle3/docs/source/introduction.rst

 Introduction
 ============

-Welcome to MUSCLE 3!
+Welcome to MUSCLE3!

-MUSCLE 3 is the third incarnation of the Multiscale Coupling Library and Environment, and the successor to MUSCLE 2.
+MUSCLE3 is the third incarnation of the Multiscale Coupling Library and Environment, and the successor to MUSCLE 2.
 Its purpose is to make creating coupled multiscale simulations easy, and to then enable efficient Uncertainty Quantification of such models using advanced semi-intrusive algorithms.

-MUSCLE 3 uses the Multiscale Modelling and Simulation Language (MMSL) to describe the structure of a multiscale model.
+MUSCLE3 uses the Multiscale Modelling and Simulation Language (MMSL) to describe the structure of a multiscale model.
 MMSL can be expressed in the form of a diagram (gMMSL; not yet implemented) or as a YAML file (yMMSL; this is convenient both for people and for software).
 The MMSL lets one describe which